varunj166/react-proforma/README.md

 ## What About Formik?

-I am of course aware of Formik, seeing as it's the most popular React form helper library out there.
-And I did work with Formik a bit, but there were design choices that annoyed me, and for something as frequently needed as a form helper library, I didn't want to have to conform to someone else's designs.
+I am, of course, aware of Formik, seeing as it's the most popular React form helper library out there.
+And I did work with Formik a bit, but there were design choices there that annoyed me, and for something as frequently needed as a form helper library, I didn't want to have to conform to designs that I didn't agree with.

 That's what inspired me to build React Proforma.
 Everything about it is exactly how I would have wanted someone else's form helper library to be.
 And since that wasn't out there, I made it myself.